-The eclectic, modern and chaotic, that’s Hong Kong in three words.
+Eclectic, modern and chaotic – that’s Hong Kong in three words.
 Towering skyscrapers, luxurious shops and busy streets are intersected with lush and serene parks.
 Not to mention the food.
-Hong Kong is a a synonym of an amazing street food, yet some of the best fine dining.
-One day in Hong Kong may not be enough to see a tiny part of it, but thanks to its super efficient transportation you’ll manage to see quite a bit.
+Hong Kong is a synonym for amazing street food and some of the best fine dining.
+One day in Hong Kong may not be enough to see everything, but thanks to its super efficient transportation, you’ll manage to see quite a bit.

 What’s the best time to visit Hong Kong?

 The best time to visit Hong Kong is either October-December or late February-March.
-It’s the period of nice temperatures and less humidity.
-It’s also good to mention that the room prices, that sometimes can go insanely high, are quite reasonable at that time of the year.
-If possible, skip summer due to the high temperatures, high humidity, frequent heavy rains and the chance for typhoons.
+Those are the periods of nice temperatures and less humidity.
+It’s also good to mention that the room prices, which sometimes go insanely high, are quite reasonable at that time of the year.
+If possible, skip summer due to high temperatures, high humidity, frequent heavy rains and a chance for typhoons.

-After the First Opium War, Hong Kong became a British colony during which rule stood for 156 years.
-Since 1997 it’s declared a special administrative region with a high degree of autonomy.
-Today, Hong Kong is one of the world’s most influential financial centers, and one of the biggest transportation hubs in Asia.
-With a population of more than a 7 millions on such a tiny area, it’s the world’s fourth most densely populated territory.
+After the First Opium War, Hong Kong became a British colony and remained so for 156 years.
+Since 1997, it’s has been a special administrative region with a high degree of autonomy.
+Today, Hong Kong is one of the world’s most influential financial centers and one of the biggest transportation hubs in Asia.
+With a population of more than 7 million on such a tiny area, it’s the world’s fourth most densely populated territory.
 The city is a symbol of multiculturalism and dynamism.

 One Day in Hong Kong Itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Hong Kong.

 Start your day at the Hong Kong Island